-Balance sheet March 31, 2012 March 31, 2011
+Balance sheet March 31, 2012

-Total assets 3,506,913 4,546,919
+Total assets 3,506,913

-Total liabilities 1,052,325 2,193,943
+Total liabilities 1,052,325

-Shareholders' equity 2,454,588 2,352,976
+Shareholders' equity 2,454,588

-Total Liabilities and shareholders' equity 3,506,913 4,546,919
+Total Liabilities and shareholders' equity 3,506,913

 Statement of operations For the year ended

-March 31, 2012 March 31, 2011 March 31, 2010
+March 31, 2012 March 31, 2011

-Revenues 1,169,577 1,818,283 1,612,545
+Revenues 1,169,577 1,818,283

-Net profit 92,622 241,840 307,543
+Net profit 92,622 241,840

 During October 2010, Sify Technologies Ltd, the minority shareholder of MF Global holding 29.85 percent of the outstanding shares of the MF Global, requested MF Global's Board of Directors to reconsider certain costs charged to the MF Global by MF Global Holdings Ltd and its affiliated and associated group companies, who hold 70.15 percent of the outstanding shares of the MF Global.
-These charges are currently recorded in the financial statements of the MF Global for year ended March 31, 2008 aggregating to Rs.43,478,911 and March 31,2009 aggregating to Rs.15,374,528.
+These charges are currently recorded in the financial statements of the MF Global for the year ended March 31, 2008 aggregating to Rs.43, 478,911 and March 31,2009 aggregating to Rs.15, 374,528.
 The resolution of this matter between the shareholders of MF Global remains uncertain and any financial adjustment that may arise is not presently known and accordingly no adjustment related to this matter has been provided for in MF Global's consolidated financial statements.
-Any financial adjustment that may arise on resolution of the said matter would be expected to be handled prospectively and therefore would be reported in the period in which it is resolved.
+Any financial adjustment that may arise for resolution of the said matter would be expected to be handled prospectively and therefore would be reported in the period in which it is resolved.
 Consequently, no adjustment related to the said matter was considered by Sify for equity method of accounting for MF Global.
 The auditors of MF Global have included an emphasis of matter with an explanatory paragraph in their audit report issued on the consolidated financial statements of MF Global for the three years ended March 31, 2012 in connection with such recorded cross charges.
 The effect of such recorded cross charge is not material to the financial statements of Sify.